jacobwg/mediatools/README.md

 * `bin/srename` - convenience script for mass-renaming TV seasons
 * `bin/torrent_search` - searches The Pirate Bay for a given TV show and parses the results into seasons, episodes, formats, and quality (partially complete RSS feed generation too)

+# New Project: `idtest`

+This will probably become its own Github project - the `idtest/process.rb` script is an updated "smart" version of the `bin/srename` script that is aware of show information from thetvdb.com and uses lots of algorithms to match files to episodes.
+It will hopefully have a future ncurses frontend.

 ## Subfolders / Subprojects

 * hulu-subs-decryption - decryption for Hulu's subtitles (only the perl version works)